superbrobenji/nvim/readme.md

 When you want to add a new package, add it to `/lua/<your name>/packer.lua` as the others are.
 Then create a new config file for in under `/after/plugin` as a `.lua` file.

 ## TODOs
+- Add functionality to file tree to open file location of ope file
 - Fix formatting on save and `<leader>f` formatting for TS and JS projects using prettier files.
 - Add run commands for anything that needs an npm package or external dependency to packer file.
 - Add Node debugger for chrome and node in dap.